alanderos91/StructuredLaTeXTables.jl/README.md

 [![Documentation](https://img.shields.io/badge/docs-master-blue.svg)](https://alanderos91.github.io/StructuredLaTeXTables.jl/dev)
 -->

-This package generates (mostly) publication-ready tables from a structured `DataFrame`.
+Generate (mostly) publication-ready tables from a structured `DataFrame`.
 Specifically, the contents of the table are assumed to have some associated metadata that should also be displayed.

 This package has come about as a result of various scripts I wrote at some point for my own work.